Developing our AEROBIC potential and WELLNESS

-As an endurance coach my main aim is to educate my athletes on how to blend in daily habits to allow them to move towards the best version of themselves possible.
-This then allows the body and mind to adapt to the training and enhancement to occur.
-One facet of this wellness jigsaw is to develop an athletes aerobic system.
+As an endurance coach my main aim is to educate my athletes on how to blend in daily habits to allow them to move towards the best version of themselves.
+This allows the body and mind to adapt to the training and maximal enhancement to occur.
+One facet of this wellness jigsaw is developing an athletes aerobic system.
 Any event lasting over 2min will have more energy derived from the aerobic system than the anaerobic system.
 It has been well documented that by correctly developing your aerobic capacity to burn fat as a fuel you can develop both endurance and aerobic speed.
-Endurance events are not about the fastest, they are about the person that slow down the least.
+Endurance events are not about the fastest, they are about the person that slows down the least.

-By maximising our aerobic function we are following training philosophies that have come down to us from ancient Greeks.
+By maximising our aerobic function we are following training philosophies that have been passed down from ancient Greeks.
 Their emphasis was on the cultivation of the self.
 The maximum function of the body was part of their "art of existing".
 Lucius Senica was a Roman stoic philosopher who created some timeless quotes (see below).
 He stated that we should spend our lives learning how to live.
 Training the body and mind was a primary focus.

 "If one does not know which port one is sailing, then no wind is favourable"

 "True happiness is to enjoy the present without anxious dependence on the future"

 "Luck is what happens when preparation meets opportunity"

 "Where ever there is a human being there is an opportunity for a kindness"